trickster0/OffensiveRust/README.md

 you can also you the below command inside the project directory to format it in a better way
 `cargo fmt`

+Certain examples might not compile and give you some error, since it might require a nightly
+build of Rust with the latest features.
+To install it just do:
+`rustup default nightly`

 [Install Rust](https://www.rust-lang.org/tools/install) Simply download the binary and install.